 David L. Heaney has spent his career helping individuals and organizations discover and pursue their own special transformational paths.
 He received a bachelors degree from State University of New York at Purchase, a master’s degree in marriage and family therapy from the University of San Diego, and a master’s degree from the Divinity School at Yale University.

 After leaving parish work, he worked for a short time with a faith-based non-profit.
-Helping pioneer new programs linking the business community with disadvantaged populations as welfare reforms were introduced led to his recruitment by a large publicly-traded government services firm where he was a Senior Vice President for the Human Services Group working principally on international initiatives including implementation of public assistance programs in Israel, the United Kingdom, Saudi Arabia and Australia.
-After sixteen years, he cofounded The Social Assistance Partnership (TSAP), an entity that assists health and human-service organizations worldwide.
+Helping pioneer new programs linking the business community with disadvantaged populations as welfare reforms were introduced led to his recruitment by a large publicly-traded government services firm where he worked as a Senior Vice President for the Human Services Group focused principally on international initiatives including implementation of public assistance programs in Israel, the United Kingdom, Saudi Arabia and Australia.
+After sixteen years, he cofounded The Social Assistance Partnership (TSAP), a boutique consulting firm that assists health and human-service organizations worldwide.

-David is the author of A YORKIE’S TALE: LESSONS FROM A LIFE WELL-LIVED, THE BLACK FOX OF BECKHAM and NATHANIEL’S GOT THE BLUES, scheduled for publication in September 2020.
+David is the author of A YORKIE’S TALE: LESSONS FROM A LIFE WELL-LIVED, THE BLACK FOX OF BECKHAM and NATHANIEL’S GOT THE BLUES.

 David lives with his wife, Lynda, and their three dogs in St. Louis, Missouri.